monerodocs/md/docs/cryptography/asymmetric/key-image.md

+---
+title: Monero Private Key Image | Monero Documentation
+---
-# Monero private key image
+# Monero Private Key Image

 !!! note
     Author is nowhere close to being a cryptographer.
 Be sceptical on accuracy.